 The top management of different supply chain members should, together, set directions for the operation of the supply chain and create a customer orientation, clear and visible values and high expectations for the supply chain.
 The top management should commit them themselves to the development of the entire supply chain and should encourage participation, learning, innovation and creativity by all supply chain members.
 The top management should also commit themselves to maintaining and sustaining the relationship among the supply chain partners.
-The cultivation of a quality culture for the whole chain and the forming of cooperative and congruent goals among supply chain.
+The cultivation of a quality culture for the whole chain and the forming of cooperative and congruent goals among supply chain members are important tasks of the top management of each member in a supply chain.